 - Scratches or bites (e.g. sharp thorns, fights with other cats)

 - Underlying health issues

 The swelling may feel tight or squishy to the touch, but be gentle – your cat probably will voice their discomfort if the spot is tender!
-Besides changes in your cat's ear's appearance, keep an eye on their behavior.
+Besides changes in your cat's appearance, keep an eye on its behavior.
 If their ear is irritated or tender, they may groom the spot more than usual or shy away from being touched.

-Your vet will examine your cat's ears for mites or infections since these are common causes of hematoma aside from injury to the area, especially if your pet is prone to infections.
+Your vet will examine your cat's ears for mites or infections since these are common causes of hematoma aside from the injury to the area, especially if your pet is prone to infections.
 Depending on the case, your vet might use a needle to take a sample to confirm the nature of the condition.